Kepnang2/alx-low_level_programming/0x02-functions_nested_loops/README.md

 Write a function that prints all natural numbers from n to 98, followed by a new line.\\
 #Task 12
 Write a function that prints the n times table, starting with 0.\\
+#Task 13
+Nature made the natural numbers; All else is the work of women.\\